Scare Kingdom 2016 – Will you get snuffed?

 After completing the experience (which I’m impressed he did), Arran told me that he enjoyed the experience.
 At the time it might not have been too pleasant, and there were a couple of moments where he almost gave in, but in hindsight, he still found it enjoyable.
 After seeing it from the other side, I’m not sure I would have felt the same.
 Snuffhouse felt very different to me than Psychomanteum, and while it continues to push the boundaries of what you can put people through, I don’t think that this one will be for everyone.

 I still stand by the fact that the actors in the extreme experiences are some of the best I’ve ever come across.
 At no point do you feel as though you will come to any physical harm, even though you’re being forcibly handled, and going through what can only be described as torture, I’m confident that you are ultimately safe in their hands.
 It’s also obvious how much effort Scare Kingdom have put into the attraction to make it unique.
 With a number of scenarios available, and only a selection taken each time, every person will truly get a unique experience.

 Whilst I might have chickened out of Snuffhouse, it’s hats off to the Scare Kingdom team for still finding new ways to scare us each year.
 But does this make me even more nervous for 2017?
-Hell yes it does.Thank you for reading!
-GirlGeekUpNorth x
+Hell yes it does.Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter